The Lookout (2007 film)

 The Lookout is a 2007 American crime film written and directed by Scott Frank, in his directorial debut, and starring Joseph Gordon-Levitt, Jeff Daniels, Matthew Goode, Bruce McGill, and Isla Fisher.
+The film was released by Miramax Films on March 30, 2007.
+While it received positive reviews the film was nevertheless a box-office bomb, grossing $5.4 million against a $16 million budget.

 Plot

-Driving at night with his lights off, high school sports star Chris Pratt crashes into a combine stalled on the road.
-Two of his passengers are killed, while he and his girlfriend Kelly survive.
-The crash leaves Chris with lasting mental impairments, including anterograde amnesia and anger management issues.
+Driving at night with his lights off on a rural road to show off the dancing fireflies in the dark, high school hockey star Chris Pratt crashes into a combine.
+Two of his friends are killed, while he and his girlfriend Kelly survive.
+The crash leaves Chris with lasting mental impairments, including anterograde amnesia, disinhibition, and anger management issues, and ends his promising hockey career.

-Four years later, Chris takes classes to learn new skills, including the simple sequencing of daily tasks to compensate for his inability to remember, and keeps notes to himself in a small notebook.
-Challenged by a tough case manager to build a life despite his injuries, he is emotionally supported by his roommate, a blind man named Lewis, but receives only financial support from his wealthy family.
-Chris works nights cleaning a small-town bank, and his only friend besides Lewis is Ted, a Sheriff's Deputy who checks in on Chris regularly.
-Chris repeatedly tries to convince the bank's manager, Mr. Tuttle, to allow him to apply for a teller job, to no avail.
+Four years later, Chris and Kelly, who lost her leg in the accident, no longer talk.
+Chris takes cognitive therapy classes at the life center to re-learn life skills, including the simple sequencing of daily tasks, such as showering, to compensate for his inability to remember.
+He writes down notes and reminders in a small notebook.
+He is emotionally supported by his roommate, a blind man named Lewis, and receives financial support from his wealthy family, from whom he is emotionally distant.
+He works nights as a janitor in a small-town bank, where his friend Ted, a sheriff's deputy, checks in on Chris every night.
+As he practices sequencing, Chris tries to convince the bank's manager, Mr. Tuttle, to allow him a teller job, to no avail.

 Chris comes under the scrutiny of a gang planning to rob the bank.
-Their leader Gary, who knew Chris from high school and resented his wealth and popularity before his accident, befriends him and uses a young woman, Luvlee Lemons, to seduce him.
-Taunted by the gang about his limitations since the accident, Chris initially goes along with their scheme.
-His frustrations lead to a confrontation with Lewis.
-After a talk with Lewis, Luvlee leaves Chris and moves away.
+Their leader Gary, who knew Chris from high school before his accident, befriends him and uses his accomplice, a woman with the stage name Luvlee Lemons, to seduce him.
+Gary manipulates Chris into going along with their scheme by using his insecurities and limitations since the accident, causing Chris to start lashing out at his friends, including Lewis.
+Lewis, who recognizes that Luvlee is manipulating Chris, confronts her, and she leaves Chris and the gang before the robbery.